kvvloten/samba_integrations/domain_controller/README.md

 More details are in [README](operations_scripts/README.md)

-## More Windows-like sysvol and LDAP permissions

-Reasons:
-- With these settings Windows will not change permissions when it manages files on sysvol.
-- No `Domain-admin` required to manage GPOs, instead members of `Group Policy Creator Owners` can

-Setup details are in [README](sysvol_permissions/README.md)

 ## Generate GPOs from source files in JSON

 GPOs come in a number of forms depending on their generation (implementation time).